CodyCBakerPhD/synchronization-standards/resources.md

 Both NWB and BIDS generally expect all temporal data within a 'session' to be aligned to the same common time basis.

+Details of how that alignment is performed are often left out, or assumed to be included in the official publication (usually methods section).

 ### DICOM